-Dr. Maziar received a Presidential Young Investigator Award from the National Science Foundation and was honored by Purdue in 2000 with its Outstanding Electrical Engineer Award.
+Dr. Maziar received a Presidential Young Investigator Award from the National Science Foundation and was honored by Purdue in 2000 with its Outstanding Electrical Engineer Award and in 2003 with its Distinguished Engineer Award.
 Her many research interests include developing models and computer simulation tools that describe charge transport in semiconductor device structures, transport phenomena in ultra-small structures, structures under high electric fields, and structures composed of superlattices or novel materials.

-Dr. Maziar served on the Advisory Council for Graduate Studies and Research at Notre Dame from 2002.
+Dr. Maziar served on the Advisory Council for Graduate Studies and Research at Notre Dame from 2002 to 2004.